leonardo-simeone/online-gaming-club/README.md

 * __TimeTable__

-    * The TimeTable page was designed to inform the user what servers and time frames are the games in the club played in.
+    * The Timetable page was designed to inform the user what servers and time frames are the games in the club played in.
     * This timetable indicates the user in detail how, the games, days, times and servers are structured in the gaming groups already formed.
-    * It also informs the user that all times are based on IST (irish standard time).
+    * It also informs the user that all times are based on IST (Irish Standard Time).

 ![TimeTable](documentation/timetable-section.jpg)